-What is the carbon footprint of a plane flight?
+Airplane carbon footprint: What is the impact of a flight?

 The carbon footprint of a flight depends on the distance, the type of aircraft and the number of passengers.
 On average, a flight emits several hundred kilos of CO₂ per passenger for a short to medium distance journey.
 Long flights and higher classes increase this footprint due to fuel consumption and the space required.